Stipends & Tuition Waivers

 A breakdown of the costs associated with Graduate School at the University of Florida can be explored at Cost of Living at UF.

 As a reminder, unless you are appointed on a training grant or some fellowships that pay full student fees, you will be responsible for paying all student fees, since they are not covered by the tuition waiver.
 Your stipend is intended to cover these fees and your living expenses.
-These fees are slightly less for students who entered the program before Fall 2006, but you should include the following amounts in your personal budget to be paid at the beginning of each semester: Fall and Spring = $720 each; Summer = $473; annual total cost = $1913 (current as of fall 2016).
+These fees are slightly less for students who entered the program before Fall 2006, but you should include the following amounts in your personal budget to be paid at the beginning of each semester: Fall and Spring = $720 each; Summer = $473; annual total cost = $1,913 (current as of spring 2018).